zichengalexzhao/job-app-tracker/README.md

 # Job Application Tracker

-This project automates job application tracking by fetching relevant emails, extracting job details using AI, and visualizing the data.
+This project automates job application tracking by fetching relevant emails, extracting job details using LLM, and visualizing the data.
 It runs locally or via GitHub Actions.

 ## Features